Lifting tropical bitangents: Preliminaries

 \subsection{Tropical modifications and re-embeddings of plane curves}

 Tropical modifications (sometimes also referred to as tropical refinements) appeared in \cite{Mi06} and have since been instrumental in various applications, see e.g.\ \cite{AR07, ABBR152, ABBR15, BLdM11, CM14, IMS09, MMS09, Sha10}.
-Here, we consider modifications of the plane $\RR^2$ along tropical lines (the bitangent lines of the tropicalizations of quartics).
+Here, we consider modifications of the plane $\RR^2$ along tropical lines (the bitangent lines of the tropicalizations of plane curves).

 Modification is a geometric technique for dealing with the vexing fact that tropicalization depends on the embedding.
 Some geometric features can be seen in the tropicalization with respect to certain embeddings but not others.
 The quintessential example in our context is when two curves meet at a point, but their tropicalizations meet along a segment (resp.\ tropical segment).
-Using modifications we may reembed the curves so that their tropicalizations meet at the expected number of points.
+Using modifications we may re-embed the curves so that their tropicalizations meet at the expected number of points.

 Modifications and re-embeddings fit more broadly within the context of Berkovich theory and its relation to tropical geometry.
 Unlike tropicalization, the Berkovich analytification, which is the inverse limit of all tropicalizations \cite{Pay09}, does not depend on the chosen embedding.
 Philosophically this means that for a given ``bad'' tropicalization, we can add functions, embed our curve into bigger and bigger spaces, eventually coming ``close enough'' to the analytification to observe the features we care for.
 One of the main tools for getting closer to the analytification is via modification.
 The relation with Berkovich theory is not a necessary tool in our paper --- and we therefore refrain from referring to it in the text to make it accessible to readers without background in Berkovich theory.